 What should my student do if they are having trouble selecting a major or career?

-> In addition to BSU’s career services staff, your student’s academic advisor or faculty mentor is here to help.
-You can also assist your student by encouraging them to get involved on campus BSU as early as possible in the collegiate career.
+In addition to Bemidji State University’s career services staff, your student’s academic advisor or faculty mentor is here to help.
+You can also assist your student by encouraging them to get involved on campus Bemidji State University as early as possible in the collegiate career.
 Participation in campus clubs, co-curricular activities and internships can help your student develop focused career interests.

-> What if my student no longer likes his/her major?
+What if my student no longer likes his/her major?

 It is very common for a student to change majors.
 Encourage your student to make an appointment with an academic advisor as soon as they express doubts or if they express an interest in other areas.